 Taxis in China are also quite reasonable and although rates vary for each city, the average cost is less than USD$1/km.
 City buses will be less than USD$1 for your total trip, but because of growing traffic jams, they are not the fastest way to get around town.
 In the past, bicycles were the primary means of transport, but now that Chinese cities have grown so large, most Chinese people own scooters or motorbikes.

-If you are thinking of coming to China to teach English with GT Union and have any questions, be sure to contact us!
+If you are thinking of coming to China to teach English with Top Notch ESL and have any questions, be sure to contact us!
 We are here to help.
-For the latest China information, follow us on Facebook, Twitter and Instagram.